About Ayanna Dunn

 When Ayanna Dunn first started out at Sage, she’ll admit to feeling overwhelmed.
 She wanted very much to be a lawyer, to have this be the way she could make a difference in people’s lives, but in her private moments she doubted.
 Did she have what it takes?

-But Ayanna never doubted that Sage, and its Law & Society program, were where she needed to be.
+But Ayanna never doubted that Sage, and its criminal justice and law programs, were where she needed to be.
 “My professors were all willing to help,” she says.
 “They were always there for me.”